 That’s one side of the story.

-Below, I’ll paint a more positive (and personally held) view on the 6 reasons why companies hire consultants.
+Below, we’ll paint a more positive (and personally held) view on the 6 reasons why companies hire consultants.
 Through it, you’ll have a better view on business consulting and the consulting industry as a potential career.

 1) Staff augmentation – the least impactful role that consultants can play and self-explanatory.
 Companies often have short to medium-term staffing needs (in the case of government work, this can extend for several years) due to a variety of factors (eg, recent downsizings, sudden expansion).
 Consultants in this situation “plug a hole” for the company by filling the role of full-time employees.
 While expensive, it’s common work for operational consultancies (eg, Deloitte and Accenture) and, to a lesser extent, for government consultancies (eg, Booz Allen)